 Getting Around

-If you are just visiting the Swiss cities and several of the most popular mountain destinations, you do not really need a car.
-You can easily visit all the most popular places in Switzerland by train.
-The most popular option is the Swiss Travel Pass which includes unlimited travel on trains, public buses, and boats.
+If you’re mainly visiting Swiss cities and the most popular mountain destinations, you don’t need a car.
+Switzerland has one of the best public transport networks in Europe, and you can easily travel almost everywhere by train, bus, and boat.
+The most convenient option is the Swiss Travel Pass, which includes unlimited travel on trains, public transport, and boats.